Nonlinearity Compensation for Coherent Optical Satellite Communications: Digital Techniques for Nonlinearity Compensation

 PAS provides two main advantages, discussed below: shaping gain and rate adaptability.
 Thanks to these features, PAS has also been proposed for free-space optical communications \cite{guiomar2022coherent}.

 Rate adaptability refers to the ability to vary the information rate (IR) for a fixed FEC code rate $c$ and constellation order, by solely adjusting the DM rate.
-Specifically, the information rate is given by $\text{IR}=R_{\text{DM}}-(1-c)m$ in bits per 1D symbol, where $m=\log_{2}M$ is the number of bits per amplitude \cite{buchali2016JLT}.
+Specifically, the information rate is given by $\text{IR}=R_{\text{DM}}+1-(1-c)m$ in bits per 1D symbol, where $m=\log_{2}M+1$ is the number of bits per 1D symbol \cite{buchali2016JLT}.
 This property is particularly attractive for satellite communications, where channel conditions can vary significantly, for instance due to cloud coverage.
 When using a LUT with block length $N$, the rate can be adapted by simply decreasing $k$---i.e., using only the first $2^{k}$ entries of the LUT---in steps of $1/N$, with finer granularity for larger $N$.

 Shaping gain refers to the improved performance compared to uniform constellations.
-In the linear regime, PAS aims at reducing the mean energy per symbol for a fixed IR, and approaches Shannon capacity as $N$ increases, providing up to $1.53$dB gain over a uniform constellation by targeting the Maxwell--Boltzmann distribution, a sort of \emph{discretized} Gaussian distribution.
+In the linear regime, PAS aims at reducing the mean energy per symbol for a fixed IR, and approaches Shannon capacity as $N$ increases, providing up to 1.53\,dB gain over an AWGN channel compared to the uniform constellation by targeting the Maxwell--Boltzmann (MB) distribution, a sort of \emph{discretized} Gaussian distribution \cite{bocherer2015bandwidth}.

 PAS has also been investigated for mitigating nonlinearities in optical fiber communication, but with limited gains \cite{fehenberger2016JLT,gultekin2018Sphereshaping,civelli2022JLTBPS}.
 Here the mechanism relies on the correlations induced by the DM among the amplitudes within each block, which reduce the nonlinear interference generated during propagation.
 This effect is more pronounced for shorter block lengths $N$.
 As a result, the overall shaping gain is maximized for a block length that balances linear and nonlinear effects and depends on the channel memory, i.e., on the accumulated dispersion.
 The optimal $N$ is generally very long ($N$>100) for multi-span fiber links (in C-band with SMF), and shorter ($N\sim30$) for single-span links, but in any case too long for a single-LUT implementation.
 Moreover, the long memory of these fiber channels implies that carrier phase recovery algorithms that are commonly employed to address laser phase noise are also capable of mitigating the generated nonlinear interference, hiding the nonlinear shaping gain in most cases \cite{civelli2022JLTBPS,civelli2024sequenceJLT}.